Although the web browser has become the primary vehicle for most users for interacting with the Internet, there is still

 on-line distribution of authentication/signature keys.
 WebPKI.org aims to change this.

 How?
 That's indeed a very good question!
-It seems that something along the lines of the way Microsoft recently introduced Information Cards could be suitable to not get caught in endless standardization processes.
-Put in real-world terms that means providing open specifications and free implementations (including Open Source) and only IF AND WHEN the result turns out well, continue to the next step (formal standardization).
+To not get caught in endless standardization processes, it seems that providing open specifications and free implementations (including Open Source) and only IF AND WHEN the result turns out well, continue to the next step (formal standardization) could be a workable scheme.

-Naturally, tracking the needs of the [presumed] user community is an important aspect that you should always be aware of but the method above doesn't preclude that anymore than a "real" standardization effort.
-In fact, the fees, procedures, and general attitude that is common within standardization bodies, often makes external input quite limited.
+Naturally, tracking the needs of the [presumed] user community is an important aspect that you should always be aware of but the method above doesn't preclude that more than a "real" standardization effort does. .

 WASP - Signing Data in Browser Sessions